eurunuela/python_course_package/CONTRIBUTING.md

 ## Making a change

-We appreciate all contributions to `python_course`, but those accepted fastest will follow a workflow similar to the following:
+We appreciate all contributions to `workout_analysis`, but those accepted fastest will follow a workflow similar to the following:

 ### 1. Comment on an existing issue or [open a new issue][link_createissue] referencing your addition

-This allows other members of the `python_course` development team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.
+This allows other members of the `workout_analysis` development team to confirm that you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.

 [This blog][link_pushpullblog] is a nice explanation of why putting this work in up front is so useful to everyone involved.

-### 2. [Fork][link_fork] the [python_course repository][link_python_course] to your GitHub profile
+### 2. [Fork][link_fork] the [workout_analysis repository][link_workout_analysis] to your GitHub profile

-This is now your own unique and online copy of `python_course`.
+This is now your own unique and online copy of `workout_analysis`.
 Changes here won't affect anyone else's work, so it's a safe space to explore edits to the code!

-Remember to [clone your fork][link_clonerepo] of `python_course` to your local machine, which will allow you to make local changes to `python_course`.
+Remember to [clone your fork][link_clonerepo] of `workout_analysis` to your local machine, which will allow you to make local changes to `workout_analysis`.

 Make sure to always [keep your fork up to date][link_updateupstreamwiki] with the upstream repository before and after making changes.

 ### 3. Run the developer setup

-To test a change, you may need to set up your local repository to run a `python_course` workflow.
+To test a change, you may need to set up your local repository to run a `workout_analysis` workflow.
 To do so, run
 ```
 pip install -e .[all]
 ```
-from within your local `python_course` repository.
+from within your local `workout_analysis` repository.
 This should ensure all packages are correctly organized and linked on your user profile.

-We recommend including the `[all]` flag when you install `python_course` so that "extra" requirements necessary for running tests and building the documentation will also be installed.
+We recommend including the `[all]` flag when you install `workout_analysis` so that "extra" requirements necessary for running tests and building the documentation will also be installed.

 Once you've run this, your repository should be set for most changes (i.e., you do not have to re-run with every change).